intel-iot-devkit/how-to-code-samples/close-call-reporter/javascript/README.md

 ## What it is

-Using an Intel® Edison board, this project lets you create a close-call fleet driving reporter that:<br>
+Using an Intel® Edison board, this project lets you create a close call fleet driving reporter that:<br>
 - monitors the Grove* IR Distance Interrupter;<br>
 - monitors the Grove* GPS;<br>
 - keeps track of close calls and logs them using cloud-based data storage.

 ## How it works

-This close-call reporter system monitors the direction the Grove* IR Distance Interrupter is pointed to.
+This close call reporter system monitors the direction the Grove* IR Distance Interrupter is pointed to.

 It also keeps track of the GPS position of Intel® Edison, updating frequently to ensure accurate data.